 Sometimes the best trips are the ones that don’t go according to plan!
 Although we didn’t get to try each specific restaurant on our list, we tasted some delicious food, drank some tasty beer and took advantage of the beautiful September weather.
 And let’s be honest, all trips are made better when the rental car company gives you a Mustang convertible instead of the Toyota Corolla you paid for.

 Fort Collins is the perfect addition to your Denver trip!
-If you enjoyed my list of things to do in Denver, you may also enjoy my related posts…
+If you enjoyed my unique travel itinerary for Denver, Colorado, you may also enjoy my related posts…

 And don’t forget to follow my adventures on Instagram @madisonsfootsteps.